rmolinari/thesis_1999/1999_thesis.typ

 To distinguish the names of the states from those in the module for the $R_e$-requirements we will prefix the numbers here with the letter P. Cycle $k$ proceeds as follows.

-#set enum(numbering: "P1")
+// TODO: this is hacky.
+We set up num for the rest of the document with a P prefix, and then undo that below.
+How can we restrict
+// the scope?
+#show: doc => setupenum(doc, prefix: "P")

-0. Until given the go-ahead, do nothing.
++ Until given the go-ahead, do nothing.
 When told to start check if cycle $k$ has been abandoned in the past.
 If so, jump straight to state P4 and follow the instructions there.
 Otherwise, choose a new witness $y$ larger than any number mentioned in the construction so far (including all currently defined $B$-restraints, and the current stage) and larger than $k$.
 Advance to state
   P1.